MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/forfiles.md

 ---
 title: forfiles
-description: Reference topic for forfiles command, which selects and runs a command on a file or set of files. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for forfiles command, which selects and runs a command on a file or set of files. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article